 What is a 40-Day Sadhana?
 It is the consistent practice of the same kriya (sequence) or meditation for 40 days in a row without missing a day.
 If you miss a day, you have to go back to day one.

-Yogi Bhajan (the Master who brought these teachings to the West) taught that in order to get the full benefits of any given practice, you must do it every day for 40 days.
-According to Yogi Bhajan, it takes 40 days to the remove any of the bad habits and blocks that might prevent the outcomes from fully emerging.
+It is said that in order to get the full benefits of any given practice, you must do it every day for 40 days.
+According to yogic wisdom, it takes 40 days to the remove any of the bad habits and blocks that might prevent the outcomes from fully emerging.
 It takes 40 days to retrain the mind.

 Forty days is significant, and not just according to Kundalini Yoga.
 In the world of religion, this number represents a threshold for fasting and prayer.
 In psychology, researchers have shown that one's personality could be changed through handwriting exercises done over a 40 day period.

 In this world, in these times, there are so many distractions, so many options, so many reasons not to roll out the mat and stay with the same process over time.
 So when we do, we conquer all that.
 We conquer our egos.
 When we commit and build up our discipline muscle, we see that we can do anything, and we see that this yoga works like magic.

 It does.
 It works like magic.
 I've experienced myself -- such specific and deep change within.
 Magical!
 I've seen it in my students and private clients.
 Magical!